 - Preparation for a career in hematology and medical oncology in an academic or group practice setting

 - Experience with multidisciplinary approaches to people with hematologic and oncologic disorders

 - Clinical and laboratory research opportunities in hematology, oncology or basic science

-- Opportunities to teach Mayo Medical School students, visiting students from other medical schools and internal medicine residents
+- Opportunities to teach Mayo Clinic School of Medicine students, visiting students from other medical schools and internal medicine residents

 Highlights of the fellowship:

 - All fellows have a 100 percent passage rate on board exams (I and II)

 - Mayo Clinic Cancer Center is the first three-site cancer center in the country, with excellent teamwork across sites

 - Strong didactic curriculum and wide range of pathology